 From the Web

-The archived version of the interview is available online on the BBC website: BBC Radio 4: Desert Island Discs: J K Rowling
+The archived audio version of this BBC Radio 4 interview is available online on the BBC website: Desert Island Discs: J. K. Rowling.

 "Desert Island Discs" has been broadcast by the BBC since 1942.
 All of the programmes since 1959 (and some older clips from 1942-1959) are available online from the BBC: Find a Castaway.

 Sue Lawley presented BBC's "Desert Island Discs" from 1988 until 2006 (Wikipedia).